-This program year, 9 new HOME-assisted rental units.
-Additionally, construction is underway on a 57-unit new construction HOME-assisted development that was funded in PY20 of which 10 units are HOME-assisted.
-Closings were delayed on 2 additional HOME-assisted projects due to increased construction costs resulting in additional financing gaps.
+This program year, no HOME units were completed.
+Construction was completed and units leased up after end of program eyear on a 57-unit new construction HOME-assisted development that was funded in PY20 of which 10 units are HOME-assisted.
+Three additional new construction multifamily HOME developments are now underway, totalling 210 units (26 HOME-assisted).

 The major obstacle in meeting goals continues to be the lack of sufficient funds.
 With rising construction costs, production of new housing and rehabilitation of existing affordable units requires a substantial subsidy.
 The City must partner with other government agencies and various foundations to sufficiently finance affordable housing development projects each year.
-The COVID-19 pandemic and the impact on how the City conducts business created an additional barrier to committing and closing on HOME funded projects; planned developments are moving forward but there have been some delays with shifts to mostly-remote work.
-The after effects of Coronavirus pandemic (COVID-19) and current economic conditions has also delayed completing projects and the pace for advancing new projects.
+Current economic conditions and inflation has also delayed completing projects and the pace for advancing new projects.